EffenP/tic-tac-toe/README.md

 My attempt at creating a JS implementation of the kidsgame tic-tac-toe.
 ![Screenshot](screenshot2.png)

-Try it youreself Here link
+Try it youreself Here https://effenp.github.io/tic-tac-toe/

 # Todo